Qiskit/qiskit/docs/how_to/compose_quantum_circuits.rst

 Build the circuits
 ==================

-The first step is creating the circuits we want to combine.
+The first step is creating the circuits you want to combine.

 .. jupyter-execute::